-Use the setup facility both at initial configuring of the system and for basic changes at any time.
+Use the setup facility both at initial system configuration and for basic changes at any time.
 In addition, the facility itself is a teaching tool that aids in familiarizing you with the expected command sequence as you step through the process.
 Because of these unique characteristics, Cisco refers to setup as a command facility rather than simply as a command.